Bacton Lifeboat Station: History

 A 29-foot 10-oared non-self-righting lifeboat was first provided to Bacton by a local committee in 1822, but the station and lifeboat were quickly adopted by the newly formed NSA, in 1823.

 Following a meeting of the NSA on 21 Nov 1857, it was agreed to request that the RNLI take over responsibility for all their lifeboat stations, including Bacton.
 This was formally agreed at a meeting of the RNLI committee of management on 3 December 1857.

 A new 32-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, was ordered from Forrestt of Limehouse, London, costing £167.
 On 26 October 1858, the new boat was sailed up to Bacton from Great Yarmouth by the Gorlston boatmen, having been towed there from London free of charge by the General Steam Navigation Company.
 A new boathouse was commissioned, along with a new carriage for the lifeboat.

 On 3 December 1864, the Bacton lifeboat was launched to the aid of the barque Ina, on passage from South Shields to Cartagena, when she was driven ashore in a north-west gale, 1 mi south of Happisburgh Lighthouse.
 In full sail, the first time this had been used during a rescue, Bacton lifeboat headed down the coast, anchoring 100 yds from the vessel.
 From there, the lifeboat was veered down, and managed to rescue the Master, Pilot and 12 men.
 The mate, under the influence of alcohol, could not be coaxed from the vessel, and was lost when the ship broke up.
 William Cubitt, Bacton RNLI Honorary Secretary, who had gone along to "animate and encourage the crew", was awarded the RNLI Silver Medal.

 In 1865, a new 33-foot lifeboat was dispatched to Bacton, as the old boat had been damaged on service.
 Once again, the lifeboat was towed to Great Yarmouth free of charge by the General Steam Navigation Company.
 The £300 cost of the new lifeboat and equipment was gifted to the Institution by an anonymous donor, "M. P. G.".
 At their request, the new lifeboat was named Recompense.

 Honorary Secretary William Cubitt would gain a second RNLI Silver Medal, when on 14 August 1867, he rode out into the surf on horseback, and saved the life of a man who had been washed out to sea whilst bathing.

 Bacton Lifeboat Station closed in 1882.
-The site of the lifeboat house at the end of Watch House Lane was later reclaimed by the sea.
-The lifeboat on station at the time of closure, Recompense, was old the same year.
-No further records are available.
+The site of the lifeboat house at the end of Watch House Lane was later lost to coastal erosion.
+The lifeboat on station at the time of closure, Recompense, was sold the same year.
+No further details are known.